webfrogs/CCRevealLoader/Readme.md

 make package install
 ```

+**Note:** To make sure this tweak work correctly.
+Before install this tweak, change the command `codesign` in the `before-package` section of `Makefile`,use your develop certificate.
+If you dont have a certificate, you can remove the three command lines which begin with `lipo` and `codesign`.

 ## How to Use
 Open 'Settings > CCRevealLoader > Enabled Applications' and toggle the application or applications that you want to debug to on.